AT-Publishing/website/coupon-bitmex.md

 #### About BitMEX

 BitMEX is a cryptocurrency derivative platform.
+You cannot buy altcoins or bitcoin on BitMEX with your national currency, you can only trade their products for profit.
+You get your winnings paid out in BTC.

 Currently the most traded products are BTC futures, ZEC futures and BTC permanent swap (derivative mimicking spot BTCUSD market).
+In addition to that, BitMEX is the platform where you can bet on any upcoming event in the crypto markets - the betting market for the COIN ETF was up in February 2017.

 Leverage is dynamic between 1x and 100x.